 So, I’ve had this chippy stool for years.
 I purchased it at a garage sale for maybe a dollar?
 Anyway, Rexy carries it around the house with him.
 He seems to always need a stool. (we have several) He uses it mostly for brushing his teeth, washing his hands, and he prefers to stand at the kitchen table while having meals.
 Not really sure why he won’t sit, but as long as he is behaving I don’t mind!

-I used to store the stool in his bedroom, but now that I’ve redone bedroom it didn’t really go.
+I used to store the stool in his bedroom, but now that I’ve redecorated the bedroom it didn’t really go.
 Instead of hiding it away in the closet along with a million other things I decided to do a quick paint job.
 I went with some leftover Ultra White Behr paint which covered it in about 10 minutes.

 Then I used my Martha Stewart Crafts Medium Punch, 1″ Circle to punch some holes in cardstock for the polka dot stencil.
 I had some leftover black chalkboard paint in my craft cupboard which was perfect since I wanted white/black polka dots.
 Super easy & now the stool kind of goes with the bedroom!